MyParcelCOM/docs/content/api/using-hooks.md

   }
 }
 ```
+{{% /expand %}}

-The above hook resource will only set the service of a shipment to England, but not the contract.
+{{% expand "A hook to set the desired contract when a shipment is created with the mentioned service" %}}
+This hook will trigger when a shipment is created with service id `ea7bf0c0-2eb5-4348-b90d-2fabd03c424c` and set the contract relationship accordingly.
+This contract will now be set for **all** shipments that are created with service id `ea7bf0c0-2eb5-4348-b90d-2fabd03c424c`, but have no contract.
 ```json
 {
   "data": {